 - 12 The king admitted the truth of this reasoning, and commended them.
-Full power was given them, without warrant or special commission, to destroy those who had transgressed the law of God boldly in every part of the king's dominions. - 13 Their priests, then, as it was meet, saluted him with good wishes, and all the people echoed with the Hallelujah.
-They then joyfully departed. - 14 Then they punished and destroyed with ignominy every polluted Jew that fell in their way; - 15 slaying thus, in that day, above three hundred men, and esteeming this destruction of the wicked a season of joy. - 16 They themselves having held fast their God to death, and having enjoyed a full deliverance, departed from the city garlanded with sweet-flowered wreaths of every kind.
-Uttering exclamations of joy, with songs of praise, and melodious hymns they thanked the God of their fathers, the eternal Saviour of Israel. - 17 Having arrived at Ptolemais, called from the specialty of that district Rose-bearing, where the fleet, in accordance with the general wish, waited for them seven days, - 18 they partook of a banquet of deliverance, for the king generously granted them severally the means of securing a return home. - 19 They were accordingly brought back in peace, while they gave utterance to becoming thanks; and they determined to keep these days during their sojourn as days of joyfulness.
+Full power was given them, without warrant or special commission, to destroy those who had transgressed the law of God boldly in every part of the king's dominions. - 13 Their priests, then, as it was appropriate, saluted him with good wishes, and all the people echoed with the "Hallelujah!"
+Then they joyfully departed. - 14 Then they punished and shamefully destroyed every polluted Jew that fell in their way, - 15 slaying this way, in that day, more than three hundred men, and esteeming this destruction of the wicked a season of joy. - 16 They themselves having held closely to their God to death, and having enjoyed a full deliverance, departed from the city garlanded with sweet-flowered wreaths of every kind.
+Uttering exclamations of joy, with songs of praise, and melodious hymns, they thanked the God of their fathers, the eternal Savior of Israel. - 17 Having arrived at Ptolemais, called from the specialty of that district "Rose-bearing", where the fleet, in accordance with the general wish, waited for them seven days, - 18 they partook of a banquet of deliverance, for the king generously granted them all the means of securing a return home. - 19They were accordingly brought back in peace, while they gave utterance to appropriate thanks;

+and they determined to observe these days during their sojourn as days of joyfulness.